 The reference method states 7.00 +/- 0.05g meal is to be used.
-It was agreed to change this to 7.00 grams as it is the reference method and a greater degree of accuracy is required.
+The method has been changed to "7.00 grams" as it is the reference method and a greater degree of accuracy is required.

 3.6 Agreed Change: Unmillable Material above the Screen, Small Foreign Seeds - Wheat ANW2 grade